…And then, he turned it on.

 And then the prince and I were shaking hands, and he asked me if I wanted to dance, and naturally I did.
 He didn’t even ask me my name, he just gazed into my startlingly blue eyes.
 I pretended to gaze into his, but I was really focusing on his slightly asymmetrical nose.

-This was all because Rod needed something to test his experimental holographic disguiser on.
-I knew my stepmom and sisters were going to this party, but I was just planning to stay home and work on my vintage StarCruiser 560.
-Until Sta had mentioned offhandedly that I could probably come if I had a pretty enough dress.
+See, I knew my stepmom and sisters were going to this party, but I was just planning to stay home and work on my vintage StarCruiser 560.
+Until Sta had mentioned offhandedly that I could probably come if I washed all the grease stains off my arms.
 Then Fri had dared me to.
 In fact, she dared me to dance with the prince, and I simply couldn’t pass up a challenge like that!
+Also, Rod needed something to test his experimental holographic disguiser on.

 It was about 22:30 when I showed up.
-I had timed it so I would get there a little before the dancing started.
-It had worked flawlessly.
-When the prince had seen my perfect features, he had eyes for nobody else.
+I had timed it so I would get there a little before the dancing started, and it had worked flawlessly.
+The prince had eyes for nobody else.
 He remarked on the lovely shade of my hair, my lovely skin, my lovely dress (which was now light pink).
 He remarked on how the deep blue of my eyes complimented the deep blue of space.
 I just batted my perfect eyelashes and told him how much I appreciated the compliments.

-The prince still wasn’t expressing the slightest interest in anyone else.
+The prince wasn’t expressing the slightest interest in anyone else.
 This was going to get pretty bad when I left.
 I was too perfect for my own good.
+At least I’m not dancing anymore, I thought, rubbing my ankles.

-He asked to see one, and I obligingly took one off for him to see.
+He asked to see one, and I obligingly took one off and handed it to him.
 He turned it over in his hands, appraising it like he might a fine jewel.
 There were a couple of minor scratches from all the dancing, but it was still just as strong as ever.
 The titanium silicate had done its job admirably well.
 “Who made this?” he asked.

-It was half an hour before midnight, and it was looking as if I was going to have to stay here all night if I didn’t get out of there quick.
+It was half an hour before midnight, and it was looking as if I was going to have to stay there all night if I didn’t get out of there quick.

 “Your highness, I regret to inform you that I will no longer be available this evening, due to a prior engagement.”

 He looked up at me, surprised.
 “You’re leaving?
-But that’s just too bad!
+What a shame!
 Why can’t you stay?”

 “I do regret incurring your displeasure.
-I assure you that it pains me much more than you to leave.”
+I assure you that it pains me much more than it pains you.”
+(All those “Speaking to Royalty” lessons in school were really paying off.)

 “Well, if you have to go… how about a little kiss?” he whispered.

-There were about fifty girls within earshot of us, including my own sisters and stepmother.
+There were about fifty girls looking at us, including my own stepsisters and stepmom.

 “I… unfortunately, I must leave immediately.”
 I took off my other shoe and walked away, barefoot, across the floor.